-Format defines the context or arrangement of the data being passed to the executable model file by the EDA tool.
-For Usage In and InOut, the EDA tool may accept data provided by the user according to the Format selected.
+Format defines the context or arrangement of the data being presented to the the EDA tool.
+For Usage In and Usage InOut, the EDA tool may accept data provided by the user according to the Format selected.
 Format is required, except for the <data_format> selection of Value as noted below.
 The word “Format” as part of the Format <data_format> <data> sequence is optional.
-Unless otherwise noted, specific Usage Out arguments or data provided as Format are effectively ignored and will be simply passed by the EDA tool to the executable model file.
-However, Format may determine how data received by the EDA tool from the executable model file is presented to the user.
+Unless otherwise noted, Usage Out arguments or data of Type Value or Default provided as Format are effectively ignored by EDA tools.
+However, Format may determine how data is presented to the user by the EDA tool, particularly when data is returned by the executable model file (for example, data of Type Table).
+Data of Usage Dep, Usage Info or Usage Out shall not be passed to the executable model file by the EDA tool, unlike data of Usage In or InOut, which shall always be passed to the executable model file by the EDA tool.

 Valid entries for the <data_format> and <data> fields are:

 Value <value>